On The Doubly Stochastic Realization Of Spectra: Introduction

 \section{Introduction}

-An $m\times n$ matrix $A$ with real entries is said to be \textit{nonnegative} if all of its entries are nonnegative.
-If in addition, each row sum of $A$ is equal to $1,$ then $A$ is called \textit{stochastic.} Generally, an $n\times n$ matrix $A$ over the field of the real numbers $\mathbb{R}$ having each row sum equals to a nonnegative number $r\in \mathbb{R}^+$, is said to be an \textit{$r$-generalized stochastic} matrix (note that $A$ is not necessarily nonnegative).
-If $A$ and its transpose $A^T$ are $r$-generalized stochastic matrices then $A$ is said to be an \textit{$r$-generalized doubly stochastic} matrix.
-The set of all $r$-generalized $n\times n$ doubly stochastic matrices with entries in $\mathbb{R}$ is denoted by $\Omega ^{r}(n)$.
-A \textit{generalized doubly stochastic} matrix is an element of $\Omega (n)$ where
+An $m\times n$ matrix $A$ with real entries is said to be \emph{nonnegative} if all of its entries are nonnegative.
+If in addition, each row sum of $A$ is equal to $1,$ then $A$ is called \emph{stochastic} (or \emph{row-stochastic}).
+Generally, an $n\times n$ matrix $A$ over the field of the real numbers $\mathbb{R}$ having each row sum equals to a nonnegative number $r \in \mathbb{R}^+,$ is said to be an $r-$\emph{generalized stochastic} matrix (note that $A$ is not necessarily nonnegative).
+If $A$ and its transpose $A^T$ are $r-$generalized stochastic matrices then $A$ is said to be an $r-$\emph{generalized doubly stochastic} matrix.
+The set of all $r-$generalized $n\times n$ doubly stochastic matrices with entries in $\mathbb{R}$ is denoted by $\Omega^r(n).$ An $n\times n$ generalized doubly stochastic matrix is an element $\Omega(n)$ where

-Of special importance are the \emph{nonnegative} elements in $\Omega (n)$ and in particular the nonnegative elements in $\Omega ^{1}(n)$ which are called the \emph{doubly stochastic} matrices and have been the object of study for a long time see~\cite{fa, h:hw,ka,m:mo,m:mou,m:mour,b:ba,b:bas,b:bass,na}, and earlier work can be found in~\cite{bru,j:jo,p:per,s:sou}.
+Of special importance are the nonnegative elements in $\Omega(n)$ and in particular the nonnegative elements in $\Omega^1(n)$ which are called the \emph{doubly stochastic} matrices and have been the object of study for a long time see \cite{John_81,Mourad_03,MouradALL_13,Mourad_15,Perferct_65,Soules_83}.

-The Perron-Frobenius theorem states that if $A$ is a nonnegative matrix, then it has a nonnegative eigenvalue $r$ (that is the Perron root) which is greater than or equal to the modulus of each of the other eigenvalues (see e.g.~\cite{sen,min}).
-To this eigenvalue $r$ of $A$ corresponds a nonnegative eigenvector $x$ which is also referred to as the Perron-Frobenius eigenvector of $A.$ In particular, it is well-known that if $A$ is an $n\times n$ stochastic matrix then its Perron eigenvalue $r=1$ and its corresponding unit eigenvector is the column vector $x=e_{n}=\frac{1}{\sqrt{n}}(1,1,...,1)^T\in \mathbb{R}^n.$ Obviously, this is also true for $A$ and $A^T$ when $A$ is doubly stochastic.
-More generally, for any $X\in \Omega ^{r}(n)$, $e_{n}$ is also an eigenvector for both $X$ and $X^{T}$ corresponding to the eigenvalue $r$.
-Therefore $X\in \Omega ^{r}(n)$ if and only if $Xe_{n}=re_{n}$ and $e_{n}^{T}X=re_{n}^{T}$ if and only if $XJ_{n}=J_{n}X=rJ_{n},$ where $J_n$ is the $n\times n$ matrix with each of its entries is equal to $\frac{1}{n}$.
+The Perron-Frobenius theorem states that if $A$ is a nonnegative matrix, then it has a nonnegative eigenvalue $r$ (that is the Perron root) which is greater than or equal to the modulus of each of the other eigenvalues (see, e.g., \cite{Minc_88}).
+To this eigenvalue $r$ of $A$ corresponds a nonnegative eigenvector $x$ which is also referred to as the Perron-Frobenius eigenvector of $A.$ In particular, it is well-known that if $A$ is an $n\times n$ stochastic matrix then its Perron eigenvalue $r = 1$ and its corresponding unit eigenvector is the column vector $x = e = \left(1,\ldots, 1\right)^T \in \mathbb{R}^n.$ Consequently, this is also true for $A$ and $A^T$ when $A$ is doubly stochastic.
+More generally, for any $X\in \Omega^r(n)$, $e$ is clearly an eigenvector for both $X$ and $X^T$ corresponding to the eigenvalue $r.$ Therefore, $X \in \Omega^r(n)$ if and only if $Xe= re$ and $e^T X = re^T$ but this in turn is equivalent to $XJ_n = J_nX = rJ_n,$ where $J_n$ is the $n\times n$ matrix with each of its entries is equal to $\frac{1}{n}.$